Have you ever wondered how to feed your dog wild, raw venison as part of their raw dog food diet?

 Freezer Clean Outs

-You can also check Craigslist or Facebook Market Place for freezer clean outs that consist of deer or other types of venison.
+You can also check Craigslist or Facebook Market Place for freezer clean outs that consist of deer or other types of raw venison for dogs.

 Raw Pet Food Retailers

-Raw pet food retailers like Raw Feeding Miami or Raw Paws Pet Food carry venison, but of course it won’t be as fresh as the kind you’ll hunt yourself or get from hunters.
+Raw pet food retailers like Raw Feeding Miami or Raw Paws Pet Food carry raw game meat for dogs like venison, but of course it won’t be as fresh as the kind you’ll hunt yourself or get from hunters.

 Tip: Use my affiliate discount code K9Savings for 15% off the venison and anything else from Raw Paws Pet Food.

-How To Feed Your Dog Wild, Raw Venison: Freeze For 3 Weeks Before Feeding It
+How To Feed Your Dog Raw Game Meat Like Wild, Raw Venison: Freeze For 3 Weeks Before Feeding It

 Tip: You won’t have to do that with the venison you buy from Raw Paws Pet Food and Raw Feeding Miami, as their venison has previously been frozen.